 Arizona and the District of Columbia voters passed initiatives to allow for medical use, only to have them overturned.
 In 1998, voters in the District of Columbia passed Initiative 59.
 However, Congress blocked the initiative from becoming law.
 In 2009, Congress reversed its previous decision, allowing the initiative to become law.
 The D.C.
 Council then put Initiative 59 on hold temporarily and unanimously approved modifications to the law.
-Once the mayor signs the bill, Congress will have 30 legislative days to review it.

 Before passing Proposition 203 in 2010, Arizona voters originally passed a ballot initiative in 1996.
 However, the initiative stated that doctors would be allowed to write a "prescription" for marijuana.
 Since marijuana is still a Schedule I substance, federal law prohibits its prescription, making the initiative invalid.
 Medical marijuana "prescriptions" are more often called "recommendations" or "referrals" because of the federal prescription prohibition.